• Skip to main content

 • Customize to your liking! - These Pesto BLT's do not need to be exactly according to the recipe!
 The ciabatta bread is a very sturdy loaf, great for piling on all those extra ingredients.
 However, any bread can be used!
 The pesto can also be used as is and not made into aioli with the mayonnaise.
 Or, you can always use store-bought pesto or just plain mayo for your BLT sauce.
 Add on the veggies you have or like, and leave off what you don't!

-• Simple blanched or roasted vegetables like green beans or broccoli
+• Simple blanched green beans or roasted vegetables

 • Parmesan Kale Chips